National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 The proposed regulations that are the subjects of these hearings are necessary to address requirements of the Magnuson-Stevens Fishery Conservation and Management Act and the Endangered Species Act.

-A complete description of the sea turtle and whale protection measures and the purpose and need for the proposed action are contained in the proposed rule, published April 10, 2002 (67 FR 17349), and are not repeated here.
+A complete description of the sea turtle and whale protection measures and the purpose and need for the Start Printed Page 20945proposed action are contained in the proposed rule, published April 10, 2002 (67 FR 17349), and are not repeated here.
 Copies of the proposed rule may be obtained by writing (see ADDRESSES) or by calling the listed contact person (see FOR FURTHER INFORMATION CONTACT).

 The proposed rule addressing CHB and recreational HMS permits will publish in the Federal Register on April 26, 2002.
 Upon publication, copies of the proposed rule may be obtained by writing (see ADDRESSES) or by calling the listed contact person (see FOR FURTHER INFORMATION CONTACT).